aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 <a name="multi_sims"></a>1.
 Using Multiple Simulators

-VUnit uses the simulator whose bin directory was last added to the PATH.
+VUnit uses the simulator which bin directory was last added to the PATH.
 If multiple simulators are installed, you can specify the simulator by setting the VUNIT_SIMULATOR environment variable.
-Options for this variable can be found [here](https://vunit.github.io/cli.html#environment-variables), along with additional guidance.
+Various options for setting this variable can be found [here](https://vunit.github.io/cli.html#environment-variables), along with additional guidance.

 To set Riviera-PRO as the default simulator: